Author Dr. Jeff Lovell Addresses Many Issues of Relationships in His Mystery Novel “Emerald”

 By Jeff Lovell

 Dr. Jeff Lovell believes truth and truth telling have to be the basis of intimate human behavior and relationships.
 He uses the relationships in his book "Emerald" to show examples of good and bad relationships.

-Mystery Novel Emerald, People said that nobody escaped alive from Blackbeard’s Queen Anne’s Revenge, yet one of his wives, Prudence Lutrelle, manages a daring escapes and survives.
+Mystery Novel Emerald, People said that nobody escaped alive from Blackbeard’s Queen Anne’s Revenge, yet one of his wives, Prudence Lutrelle, manages a daring escape and survives.
 She leaves the ship bearing a beautiful Emerald necklace.
 Many years later the necklace gives her descendant, Anna O’Neill, a hint at recovering the treasure of Blackbeard.
-Anna, accompanied by her life time love Casey, travel to a remote island in North Carolina to search for the treasure with which she will ransom her daughter, kidnapped by her husband in a daring insurance fraud plot.
+Anna, accompanied by her life time love Casey, travels to a remote island in North Carolina to search for the treasure with which she will ransom her daughter, kidnapped by her husband in a daring insurance fraud plot.
 Anna’s husband, in desperate financial straits, has engineered a scheme to follows them to the island, intent on killing his wife, Casey, and their seventeen year old daughter and making away with the treasure.

-Emerald begins with a pirate assault on a merchant vessel.
+Emerald begins with a pirate assault on a merchant’s vessel.
 Blackbeard, or Edward Teach, terrorized the east coast of America from Nova Scotia down to the Virgin Islands.
 This book shows how people with a unique mental power called the Knack fight against the evil of pirates from 1715 to the present day.
 It even includes a long look at the court of King Arthur and his chief adviser Myrthynne, who also had the most powerful manifestation of the Knack.

 Writer Name : Jeff Lovell